Why Hire A Professional Planner?

 Professional planners work for the public good, taking health, aesthetics, equity and efficiency into consideration.

 Professional planners are regulated professionals.
-To use the designations of Registered Professional Planner or RPP (in New Brunswick) , Licensed Professional Planner or LPP (in Nova Scotia), and Member of the Canadian Institute of Planners or MCIP (in Prince Edward Island and Newfoundland and Labrador), individuals have to meet a national competency standard, abide by a Professional Code of Conduct and Code of Ethics and complete mandatory continuous professional learning.
+To use the designations of Registered Professional Planner or RPP (in New Brunswick) , and Member of the Canadian Institute of Planners or MCIP (in Prince Edward Island and Newfoundland and Labrador), individuals have to meet a national competency standard, abide by a Professional Code of Conduct and Code of Ethics and complete mandatory continuous professional learning.

 A professional planner can conduct community consultations, recommend policy and guidelines on land use, environmental issues, transportation and housing, prepare reports on demographic, economic, cultural and social issues, and prepare plans for developing private land or public spaces.
 Planners work on issues such as affordable housing, climate change, environmental stewardship, town planning and community develop.